LouisBenjamin/UC3-Team-Project/README.md

 ## Core Features

-* Posting messages or "tweets"
+* Posting messages or "tatos"
-* "Like" a tweet
+* "Like" a tato
-* Follow users
+* Follow other Tato users

 ## Potential Features